GemRoomGames/grgsite/_posts/2022-01-25-The-Murderous.md

 Much cargo was lost, the ship is beyond repair without time, materials, and an expert shipwright.

-Exploring The Murderous, each cat will find a personal posession of their choosing which reflects their past as well as a sack of gold and a sealed jar of catnip.
+Exploring The Murderous, each cat will find a personal possession of their choosing which reflects their past as well as a sack of gold and a sealed jar of catnip.

 ## The Ruined City